Shahidul Zahir: Bibliography

 Zahir only published six books during his lifetime.
 There are some published stories and novels that remain to be published in book form, in addition to some unpublished works.
 His last published story is titled "The Miracle of Life" which remains to be anthologised.
 One novel published in a magazine titled Abu Ibrahim-er Mrityu (tr.
-Death of Abu Ibrahim), which was published in the magazine Nipun earlier, has already been published as a book by Mowla Brothers in February 2009 Ekushey Book Fair.
+Death of Abu Ibrahim), which was published in the magazine Nipun earlier, has already been published as a book by Mowla Brothers in the February 2009 Ekushey Book Fair.